sveinbjornt/FastDMG/README.md

 * Select FastDMG under "Open with:"
 * Press "Change All..."

 FastDMG will then take care of mounting  `.dmg` disk images when you open them in the Finder.
-You can do the same for `.iso`, `.smi` and any other disk images supported by FastDMG.
+You can do the same for `.iso`, `.smi` and any other disk image formats supported by FastDMG.

 ## BSD License